aboutcode-org/scancode.io/docs/scanpipe-tutorial-1.rst

 .. note::
     The ``scanpipe show-pipeline`` command lists all the pipelines added to the project and their planned execution.
-    You can use this to get a quick overview of the pipelines that have been running already (with their "SUCCESS" or "FAILURE" status) and those that will be running next.
+    You can use this to get a quick overview of the pipelines that have been running already.
+    (with their "SUCCESS" or "FAILURE" status) and those that will be running next.

 - Run the docker pipeline on this project::